It’s

 (WIWD) O.J.
 Howard, TE, Alabama

-332. Dallas Cowboys: Corey Davis, WR, Western Michigan
+332. Dallas Cowboys: Corey Davis, WR, Western

 (WIWD) Corey Davis, WR, Western Michigan